saaket2006/youtube-video-summarization-system/README.md

 Step 11: Q&A Agent responds to user queries using the summary as context.

-Setup and Running Instructions
+**Setup and Running Instructions**

 You can run this project either locally or through GitHub Codespaces.

-Running Locally
+*Running Locally* :-

-Clone the repository to your system.
+Clone the repository to your system or download the zip file into your system.

 Create and activate a Python virtual environment.

-Install dependencies with pip install -r requirements.txt.
+Install dependencies with "pip install -r requirements.txt".

-Add your required API keys and environment variables to the appropriate config file or .env.
+Add your required API keys and environment variables to the appropriate config file or ".env".

-Launch the application using streamlit run app.py.
+Launch the application using "streamlit run main_adk.py".

 Open the displayed local URL to access the interface.

-Running on GitHub Codespaces
+*Running on GitHub Codespaces* :-

 Open the repository inside GitHub Codespaces.

 Allow the environment to initialize the dev container.

-Install dependencies by running pip install -r requirements.txt.
+Install dependencies by running "pip install -r requirements.txt".

 Ensure that API keys are added to the Codespaces environment variables.

-Start the application using streamlit run app.py.
+Start the application using "streamlit run main_adk.py".

 Access the forwarded public URL automatically generated by Codespaces to use the application.